DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Prioritize your to-do list of revisions for 5C

 ### Thu 13 April
+- Effective today, face masks are optional in class
 - Overview of Learning Goal #11: Embed on the Web.
 Start reading Chapter 9 <https://handsondataviz.org/embed.html>
   - Static images versus interactive iframes
   - Get the iframe embed code for a published visualization